Typesetting of mathematics in a quiz follows a restricted LaTeX syntax. Inline

 statements.

-the newline character that is normally appended to print
+the newline character that is normally appended to print statements in

 Python.